Jump to recipe

 Why Is Damper Called Bush Bread?

-Damper is known as ‘bush bread’ because it was mostly made by people travelling through the outback of Australia.
+Australian damper bread is known as ‘bush bread’ because it was mostly made by people travelling through the outback of Australia.
 They didn’t have access to a supermarket where they could ‘pop in’ and buy a loaf of bread so, they made it themselves using minimal ingredients.
-The damper was cooked in a camp oven or dutch oven where they cooked the bread over an open fire or in the hot coals of the fire.
+The damper was cooked in a camp oven or dutch oven where they cooked the bread in the hot coals of the fire.

 What is Traditional Damper Made From?